karaluton/awesome-dev-conferences/README.md

 # Awesome Dev Conferences in the USA
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of various developer conferences.
-Currently, only conferences happening in 2019 are listed.
+All events are in 2019 unless otherwise noted.

 # Index
 - [Conferences organized by month](#by-month)